OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 This section defines the mechanics that govern the player's progression through the Trinket system during a run.
 Trigger Condition: A Mini-Boss encounter is triggered to appear on the path choice screen when the player's active_deck_ids count in RunState crosses a specific threshold for the first time.
 The formula for this check is: (active_cards - 10) % max(1, int(total_cards * 0.05)) == 0.
 This check is performed by PathChoice.gd upon loading, and the result is stored in RunState.miniboss_milestones_achieved to prevent re-triggering.
 Path Generation: When triggered, the PathChoice scene will clear any normal nodes and present a single, mandatory "Mini-Boss Battle" node.
 Encounter Generation: The Mini-Boss encounter uses the standard EncounterGenerator but with an increased budget (Day * 5 + 5 Gold).
-The generator can also equip the enemy team with Trinkets from its budget.
+Enemy trinkets are specified explicitly via EncounterDefinition.enemy_trinket_ids; there is no generator-side auto-injection in production.
 Frequency: This system is designed to result in exactly 5 Mini-Boss encounters over the course of a full run where all flashcards are eventually added to the active deck.
 State Tracking: When the player selects the Mini-Boss node, a flag is_miniboss_pending is set to true in RunState.
 Victory Condition: Upon winning the battle, GameManager checks the is_miniboss_pending flag.
 If true, it initiates the Trinket reward flow instead of the standard GachaBall reward flow.